rob

 Hello and congrats on completing lesson one.
 My name is Rob and I'm a teaching assistant for Drawabox who will be handling your lesson one critique.
 Starting with your superimposed lines these are off to a fine start.
 You are keeping a clearly defined starting point with all of your wavering at the opposite end.
 Your ghosted lines and planes turned out well.
 You are using the ghosting method to good effect to get confident linework with a pretty decent deal of accuracy that will get better and better with practice.

 The plotted perspective looks great, nothing to mention here.
 Your rough perspective exercises turned out pretty well.
-You are getting a mix of confident linework here along with some wobble creeping back into some of your lines. https://drawabox.com/lesson/1/14/wobblinglines This is probably happening because you are more concerned with accuracy now that you are constructing boxes and you are slowing down your stroke to compensate.
+You are getting a mix of confident linework here along with some slight wobble creeping back into some of your lines. https://drawabox.com/lesson/1/14/wobblinglines This is probably happening because you are more concerned with accuracy now that you are constructing boxes and you are slowing down your stroke to compensate.
 That hesitation because of your concern for accuracy while making your mark is what is reintroducing the wobble into your lines.
 Try and rely a bit more on the muscle memory you build up while ghosting your mark and almost make your mark without thinking.
 This will be less accurate at first but will give you consistently smooth and confident linework which is our first priority.
 Accuracy will come with mileage and can't really be forced.
-The other possibility is that you have reverted back to drawing from your wrist for some of these lines.
-Just something to keep an eye on.
-You should be drawing from your shoulder for basically every line you draw, even shorter ones.
-The wrist should be reserved for detail work only.
 You are doing a good job extending the lines back on your boxes to check your work.
 As you can see some of your perspective estimations were quite off but that will become more intuitive with practice.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
 You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
 While the rotations here aren't perfect this was a good effort overall.
 The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
+I can see that you were a bit perplexed by the corners but please don't just leave something blank if you don't understand it as you will be assigned revisions in the future for doing so.
+A big part of learning how to draw is getting used to working outside of your comfort zone so at least attempt to put something down even if you don't fully understand it.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
 Your organic perspective exercises are looking pretty good.
-You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are improving as you work through this exercise and I can see you are developing a sense for how box lines converge to vps.
-There are still some wonky convergences here and there so the 250 box challenge will be a great next step for you.
-You are tending to favor the same angle and foreshortening on your box constructions so the 250 box challenge will be a good chance to mix that up a bit.
+You seem to be getting more comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
+Your box constructions are fairly wonky throughout this exercise and you need to develop a better sense for how box lines converge to vps so the 250 box challenge will be a great next step for you.

 Overall this was a really solid submission that showed a good deal of growth.
 Your line confidence and ellipses are both coming along nicely.
 I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!